INSO-World/Trinocular/ReadMe.md

 # Trinocular

-## Setup without Keykloak
+## Setup without Keycloak
-This section shows how to setup the project on your machine for development without Keykloak.
+This section shows how to setup the project on your machine for development without Keycloak.
 This configuration is not suitable for deployment as logins are disabled.

 The simplest approach is running the `tutor-setup` script (you need to have Python installed) which